EMdloti: Developments

-The Sibaya Coastal Precinct is a development located above eMdloti, to the west of the village, and is led by Tongaat Hulett Developments.
+The Sibaya Coastal City is a development located above eMdloti, to the west of the village, and is led by Tongaat Hulett Developments.
 Once part of the Bellamont Estate sugarcane plantation, the land is now being transformed into a mixed-use area with luxury apartments, offices, retail space, and residences.

 The development includes the well-established Sibaya Casino and Entertainment Kingdom, owned by Sun International, one of South Africa's largest resort hotel and casino chains, located to the south-west of eMdloti.

 Retail

-eMdloti is mainly served by the new Marine Walk Shopping Centre in the Sibaya Coastal Precinct, opened in October 2022.
+eMdloti is mainly served by the Marine Walk Shopping Centre in the Sibaya Coastal City, opened in October 2022.
 The shopping centre is anchored by Superspar, Woolworths and Dis-Chem, complemented by a variety of restaurants and other stores.

 However, due to the small size of the shopping centre the variety of goods sold is limited, and for larger shopping trips, residents need to make the short journey to nearby uMhlanga.